Software for Dyslexia & Other Learning Difficulties

 Software for maths

-The C-Pen Reader is a totally portable, pocket-sized device that reads text out aloud with an English human-like digital voice.
+The C-Pen Reader is a portable, pocket-sized device that reads text aloud with an English human-like digital voice.

-This pen is not exactly cheap at £240, however, if this helps the student complete their work then it is very worthwhile.
-I am not sure if that price includes VAT, because often things like this are exempt, again depending on what the education plan states.
+This pen is not cheap at £240; however, if it helps the student complete their work, it is very worthwhile.
+I am unsure if that price includes VAT because things like this are often exempt, again depending on what the education plan states.

 Orcam Learn – A Revolutionary AI Powered Reading & Learning Companion.
 OrCam is a laser pen, and people appear to be very impressed with how it reads sentences and whole paragraphs.
 Some people think it is easier to use than the C-Pens.